ryansgot/forsuredbcompiler/README.md

         jcenter()   // <-- all jar/aar files for forsuredb are hosted on jcenter }
     dependencies {
-        classpath 'com.android.tools.build:gradle:2.1.0'
+        classpath 'com.android.tools.build:gradle:2.3.3'
-        classpath 'com.neenbedankt.gradle.plugins:android-apt:1.6'  // <-- forsuredbcompiler needs this plugin to generate code classpath 'com.fsryan:forsuredbplugin:0.4.0'                // <-- if using forsuredbapi 0.8.1 and below, use forsuredbplugin 0.3.1
+        classpath 'com.fsryan:forsuredbplugin:0.4.0'    // <-- if using forsuredbapi 0.8.1 and below, use forsuredbplugin 0.3.1
     }
 }